Will I get fitter biking on-road or off-road?

 (Image credit: Future / Richard Butcher / Andy Jones)

-The road has long expanses of the black stuff, peppered with all sorts of gradients that allow you to put out measured efforts and readily rack up four or even six hours of riding with little let-up.
-These are the sorts of rides that road racers swear by.
+Road offers long expanses of the black stuff, punctuated with all sorts of gradients that allow you to put out measured efforts and readily rack up four or even six hours of riding with little let-up.
+These are the training-ride conditions that road racers swear by.

-But imagine that same four or six hours done off-road.
-Given the extra energy expended wrestling the bike across technical sections, or pounding up the kind of very short, steep, and technical inclines that you don't find on tarmac, would the output – the training load – be ramped up another level?
+But imagine that same four or six hours of cycling done off-road.
+Given the extra energy expended wrestling the bike across technical sections, or pounding up the kind of very short, steep and technical inclines that you don't find on tarmac (not to mention the mental effort required to stay upright, which does use energy and burn calories), would the output – the training load – be ramped up another level?

 "To get off onto trails, it's nicer, quieter, but you're getting a more general workout," he says.
 "You're working more parts of your body, if I'm working pretty hard… there's a lot of ups, there's a lot of downs, and it's a bit more interesting sometimes.